francisojeah/0g-serving-broker/api/integration/README.md

       }'
       ```

-      - To utilize the services, the basic route in the API endpoint provided by the user agent is `/v1/provider/<provider_address>/service/<service_name>`.
+      - To utilize the services, the basic route in the API endpoint provided by the user broker is `/v1/provider/<provider_address>/service/<service_name>`.
 An `<optional_suffix>` can be included, as original services may offer multiple endpoints for different purposes.

         For example, if a service supports two endpoints: